Epitacio Tongohan: Awards and recognitions

 In 2013, Tongohan was given the title "Father of Visual Poetry" by different Filipino poets at the National Library of the Philippines during the Pentasi B Historical forum, organized by the National Library.
 Earlier, in 2011, he was awarded by OTUSA TV as the "Father of Philippine Visual Poetry", in an event held at the Grand Ballroom Cloud 9, in Antipolo City, Rizal.
 Chinese poets in Beijing also conferred the same title to Tongohan during the Pentasi B World Poetree in Beijing, China in 2020.
 Tongohan received numerous recognitions and accolades from prominent poetry groups worldwide, including the title "King of Visual Poetry", which has been given to him by poets in India.
 During that poetry festival, Tongohan has been able to meet the Indian Prime Minister Narendra Modi.
-As a filmmaker, Tongohan has received a special citation from FAMAS for his docu-indie film, "Takipsilim" in 2007.
 Meanwhile, the Tanay local government, by virtue of Municipal Resolution No. 43, has nominated him to the Order of National Artist in Literature for his contribution to the development of visual poetry and local culture.
 In an article regarding the nomination of Tongohan to the Order of National Artist, it quoted the Municipal Mayor of Tanay, Rafael Tanjuatco discussing the merit of such nomination, saying: "Tongohan deserves to be a National Artist for Literature (Poetry) because he has shown a visionary commitment to global unity through the foundation of Pentasi B World Friendship Poetry which gained world acclaim, a revolutionary Filipino poet who has transformed the landscape of language, as a renowned Father of Visual Poetry by esteemed organizations worldwide..."

-Former professor, writer, and chairperson of the National Commission for Culture and the Arts and the Komisyon sa Wikang Filipino, Jose Laderas Santos said that this nomination is "long overdue" since Tongohan has been able to bring international recognition to the country being the Father and King of Visual Poetry.
-Even the late multi-awarded Filipino fiction writer, poet, activist, journalist and educator Rogelio L. Ordoñez praised Tongohan's visual poetry, saying that it surpassed Jose Garcia Villa's "comma poem".